Robert Michell (MP for Petersfield)

-Robert Michell (10 April 1653 – 1 August 1729) was an MP for Petersfield during the late 17th and early 18th centuries.
+Robert Michell (10 April 1653 – 1 August 1729) was an English politician who was a Member of Parliament for Petersfield during the late 17th and early 18th centuries.

+Biography

 Michell was born at Warnham, the son of Edwin Michell and Mary née Middleton.

 On 12 August 1675 he married Margaret White: they had two sons.
 Mary died in May 1679; and he later married Jane Bold, daughter of Arthur Bold, MP.

 His third wife was Theodosia Montagu, daughter of George Montagu, MP: they had one daughter.